Special Calendar Events

 London Edinburgh London

-Every four years, this 1400km event starts in London and takes a spectacular route through south-east England, across the East Anglia Fens and Lincolnshire Wold, through the hills of Yorkshire and Cumbria and into the lowlands of Scotland near Gretna Green to Edinburgh - and then back again.
+Every four years, this event starts in London and takes a spectacular route through south-east England, across the East Anglia Fens and Lincolnshire Wold, through the hills of Yorkshire and Cumbria and into the lowlands of Scotland near Gretna Green to Edinburgh - and then back again.

 It has become an extremely popular international event, attracting riders from more than 50 countries, not least thanks to its excellent organisation and the superb teams of volunteers at each control.
 AUK members can check their preferential eligibility for a place here.

 The next LEL will be 8-13 August 2021.

 Many riders find that the biggest challenge in Audax riding is moving from 300km events, which can usually be ridden mostly in daylight, to 400km rides, which inevitably require riding through the night.

 With this in mind, the annual National 400 was created to provide an introduction to 400km events along a route designed to be relatively simple to navigate and not too demanding to ride.